Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision

 \section{Datasets}

-In order to evaluate the performance of our GP-pooling layer and our rotation invariant R2N network, we need a dataset with images of people undergoing heavy rotation.
-In order to perform a detailed quantitative analysis, we utilize a rotated MNIST and a rotated Caltech datasets, where the digit and pedestrian images are synthetically rotated at various angles.
-In order the verify the performance on real rotated data in the wild, we collected a YouTube Wearable Video dataset, where images are captured by people with wearable cameras during dynamic activities (e.g., running, riding a bike) such that pedestrians are imaged at various angles.
+To evaluate the performance of our GP-pooling layer and our rotation invariant R2N network, we need a dataset with images of people undergoing heavy rotation.
+For a detailed quantitative analysis, we utilize rotated MNIST and rotated Caltech datasets, where the digit and pedestrian images are synthetically rotated at various angles.
+To verify the performance on real rotated data, we obtained a YouTube Wearable Video dataset, where people with wearable cameras capture images during dynamic activities (e.g., running or riding a bike) such that pedestrians are imaged at various angles.